 The Importance of Setting Effective Sales Quotas

-While sales quotas aid sales forecasting and monitor overall rep activity, they’re also responsible for keeping sales reps motivated to reach a certain activity level.
+While these metrics aid sales forecasting and monitor overall rep activity, they’re also responsible for keeping sales reps motivated to reach a certain activity level.

 Balancing motivation with achieving goals is hard.
 But it’s even harder to make progress without setting a clearly defined goal.
 That’s because standards give us something to strive for and help us recognize when we’re improving.

-As such, sales quotas assist sales managers and leaders ensure that all compensation plans and commissions are fair and effective by creating achievable goals and benchmarks.
+Additionally, sales quotas assist sales managers, and leaders ensure that all compensation plans and commissions are fair and effective by creating achievable goals and benchmarks.

 This approach helps reveal weaknesses in your sales pipeline while highlighting your successful sales reps so that you can replicate their sales techniques and strategies.